-- The collection centre should ensure that the collection media has been validated according to local protocols to provide sufficient anticoagulation and viability of bone marrow during the estimated transit time. - Bone marrow collected for adults and large paediatric recipients should be divided into at least two blood collection/ transfer packs. - If the scheduled departure time is late in the day, transplant coordinators, or the courier company on their behalf, may request the collection centre via the relevant registry to store the cells at +4°C for collection by the courier at a time suitable for flight connections. - Collection centres should wherever possible, depending on availability of equipment, provide HPC in bags: - without spikes or access sites inserted; - with lines heat sealed rather than clipped and of sufficient length to allow the use of a sterile connecting device to access the bag if required; and - o with at least one port available for use at the transplant centre.
+- The collection centre should ensure that the collection media has been validated according to local protocols to provide sufficient anticoagulation and viability of bone marrow during the estimated transit time. - Bone marrow collected for adults and large paediatric recipients should be divided into at least two blood collection/ transfer packs. - If the scheduled departure time is late in the day, transplant coordinators, or the courier company on their behalf, may request the collection centre via the relevant registry to store the cells at +4°C for collection by the courier at a time suitable for flight connections. - Collection centres should wherever possible, depending on availability of equipment, provide HPC in bags: - validated for the use of transport HPC; - without spikes or access sites inserted; - with lines heat sealed rather than clipped and of sufficient length to allow the use of a sterile connecting device to access the bag if required; and - $\circ \quad$ with at least one port available for use at the transplant centre.